Sonya Clark, Solidarity Book Project

 Journal Submissions

 Are you interested in submitting an article for Surface Design Journal?
 We truly value the work, viewpoints, and perspectives of our members and fiber community and would love to hear from you.
-Listed below are our themes, deadlines, proposal requirements, and submission form!
+Listed below are our open themes, deadlines, proposal requirements, and submission form!

 Please make sure to review all instructions carefully.
 This will ensure your proposal is properly formatted for consideration.